-Component Objective How Determined Base Salary Competitive base salaries are necessary to attract and retain high caliber candidates and serve as the fixed component of St. Jude Medical's compensation.
+Component Base Salary Objective How Determined · Competitive base salaries are necessary to attract and retain high caliber candidates and serve as the fixed component of St. Jude Medical's compensation.
 Consideration given to the 25th to 75th percentiles of the market data with the 50th percentile serving as the primary reference point along with the factors listed under "Determination of Targeted Compensation Levels" below.
-For target bonus award opportunity Annual Incentive Awards Serves to focus executives on the percentages: consideration given to

-Serves to focus executives on the delivery of annual performance results related to sales and profitability.

-- For target bonus award opportunity percentages: consideration given to the 25th to 75th percentiles of the market data with the 50th percentile serving as the primary reference point along with the factors listed under "Determination of Targeted Compensation Levels" below as well as trends and internal equity among positions within St. Jude Medical with similar responsibilities. - For establishing performance goals: consideration of prior year performance, current market conditions and peer company performance.
+For target bonus award opportunity Annual Incentive Awards Serves to focus executives on the delivery of annual performance results related to sales and profitability. percentages: consideration given to the 25 th to 75 th percentiles of the market data with the 50 th percentile serving as the primary reference point along with the factors listed under " Determination of Targeted Compensation Levels " below as we as trends and internal equity among positions within St. Jude Medical with similar responsibilities.
+For establishing performance goals consideration of prior year performance, current market conditions and peer company performance.
 Goals are established to promote growth and profitability that exceed the previous year's performance and are at or above the historical performance of key competitors.
-Existing market conditions are taken into account to ensure that goals have a reasonable probability of being achieved. - For actual bonus payouts: achievement of predetermined performance measures established under St. Jude Medical's plan.
+Existing market conditions are taken into account to ensure that goals have a reasonable probability of being achieved.
+For actual bonus payouts: achievement of predetermined